REMEMBER: FSU will never ask you for your FSUID username and password in an email or phone call.

 - Incorrect grammar and/or spelling.
 Cybercriminals use this as a tactic to bypass spam filters.
 FSU has established processes to ensure the spelling and grammar in emails are reviewed for accuracy.

 - A link that will solve your problem.
 If you are asked to click a link in a suspicious email, DO NOT click it.
-Instead, HOVER over the link to see it's intended destination.

 - A cost for solving your problem.
 FSU will not solicit upfront payments for troubleshooting or repairs.